 Another song I remember Skot singing incessantly.
 The weather was turning colder, and Skot and Peyman and I were socializing more and more.
 The store closed at midnight, but that was rarely the end of the evening.
 Sometimes Skot would boot us out so he could sit and play the store’s enormous collection of Sega Genesis and Super Nintendo games until dawn, but more often than not, he joined us at either throwing a football around the dark, abandoned parking lot in front of the store, or at Lyon’s, the 24-hour chain eatery for discerning wastrels.

 As I spent the next several years employed at either a video store or movie theater — which frequently involved working until after midnight — Lyon’s was always the after-party, the late night Home Base.
 Low, low prices and a tolerant waitstaff the same age as us meant that you could nurse a single plate of fries and free coffee refills for hours, talk loudly, and engage in mild horseplay.
-Who were we bugging at two a.m. besides other college kids?
+Who were we bothering at two a.m. besides other college kids?
 If my life at the time had been a sitcom (and how I wish it was!), Lyon’s would have had to be one of the permanent sets.
-If we didn’t have class the next morning, we would push on even beyond Lyon’s, and watch a movie or listen to something at Skot’s apartment.
+If we didn’t have class the next morning, we would push on even beyond Lyon’s, and watch a movie or listen to something at Skot’s apartment until the sun rose.
 One night, he played us the Jerky Boys crank call tape, which had just come out.
 Within days, our communication with each other at work was a strange patois of profanity, movie quotes, Ren and Stimpy dialogue, and Jerky Boys catchphrases.
 Good times.